Pittsburgh-NEH-Institute/Institute-Materials-2020/admin/room-schedule.md

 All Institute sessions will be held in [David Lawrence Hall](https://www.tour.pitt.edu/tour/david-lawrence-hall) Room 120.

+# Institute reception

+The Institute reception will take place on Thursday, July 14th, from 6 p.m. to 8 p.m.
+The location for the event will be announced to participants during our regular Institute class sessions.

 # Map from Bouquet Gardens to David Lawrence Hall

 The Bouquet Gardens Residence Halls are located five minutes on foot from David Lawrence Hall: